SteamInputWiki/SteamInputWiki/chapter-2/02c01_ranking_a_games_mixed_input_support.md

 * Basic Remapping and other miscellaneous features `(Add or Subtract Points for each the following, the intended par is + 20 Points)`

   * Does this game support full Ingame Controller Input remapping? (+ 20 Points)
+  * Does this game have multiple Ingame Controller presets for different mappings? (+ 10 Points)
-  * Is the player required to map basic Controller Input themselves to enable Controller support? (- 25 Points)
+  * Is the player required to map basic Controller Input themselves to enable Controller support? (- 10 Points)
-  * Does the game lack the option to lock Controller prompts (- 10 Points)
+  * Does the game feature the option to lock Controller prompts (+ 10 Points)
   * Does the game have any underlying issues with Controller based Input that may hinder the players experience? (- 20 Points)
   * Does the game properly show system level Mouse Cursors, allowing for automatic Layer switching in Steam Input? ( + 15 Points)
-  * Does the game feature a customized Configuration tailored to the game? (+ 15 Points)
+  * Does the game feature a customized Configuration tailored to the game? (+ 10 Points)

 Prompt Switching Frequency
 ------